OrianaVenture/VentureValheim/Progression/README.md

 If you do not install this mod on the server then any player can change the configurations however they please.
 Raids will not be selected correctly when using private keys.

 ## Changelog

+### 0.1.1

+* Hard check added to ensure keys are not world modifiers, fixes world save corruption issue (super apologies for this)
+* QualifyingKeys config added to allow support for other mods due to hard check
+* Private key cleanup will now remove all keys that are non-qualifying, make sure to configure this new setting

 ### 0.1.0